-Banks are a common financial product utilized by small business owners.
-Yet, banks often have stricter lending policies than larger alternative lenders.
-Due to this, small businesses find it difficult to obtain crucial financing from banks to operate their businesses.
+Bank loans are a common financial product utilized by small business owners.
+Yet, banks often have stricter lending policies than alternative lenders.
+Due to this, small business owners find it difficult to obtain crucial business loans from banks.

 Luckily, traditional bank loans aren’t the only financing source that business owners can pursue.
-Below, you’ll find financial alternatives to traditional lending:
+Below, you’ll find a list of notable financial alternatives to traditional lending:

 1. Business Lines of Credit

 A line of credit (LOC) is a set amount of money that a business can use when it needs cash.
-An LOC can be either secured or unsecured.
+It can be either secured or unsecured.

 Pros and Cons of Lines of Credit